Beacon, New York: History

 Brett sold some of her land to other settlers, often retaining the right to build a flour mill on the property.
 During the first third of the nineteenth century, Dutchess County ranked first among New York State counties in wheat production.
 Mills on Brett's property attracted farmers from both sides of the river.
 In 1748 Brett and a group of other settlers agreed to build the Frankfort Store House near the water at the "Lower Landing" north of Dennings Point.
 This store marked the beginning of river freighting in the area, and Fishkill Landing developed into a river port.
 As early as 1780 two dozen vessels operated out of Fishkill Landing.
 John Peter DeWint, owner of 2,000 acres at Fishkill Landing, helped further raise its status as a port by building the Long Dock in 1815.
 The village of Fishkill Landing was incorporated in 1864.

 Matteawan was situated on the Fishkill Creek about a mile and a half east of Fishkill Landing, and a like distance above the mouth of the creek, whose hydraulic properties contributed to its development as a manufacturing center.
 It lay at the foot of the Fishkill Mountains, and was a station on both the Newburgh, Dutchess & Connecticut, and the New York & New England Railroads, and was connected with the Fishkill Landing by stage, and rail.

 The city served a variety of roles during the Revolutionary War.
 It manufactured war supplies, and served as a fort and signaling point.
 The city's name came from signal fires lit atop nearby Mount Beacon.

 During the 1800s, the city became a factory town and was known as "The Hat Making Capital of the US" with nearly 50 hat factories operating at one time.
 The Matteawan Manufacturing Company was the first in the area devoted to hat production, employing 500 workers.
-Many others followed, including Dutchess Hat Works, which produced 450 dozen hats daily by 1900 owned its own showroom in Manhattan.
+Many others followed, including Dutchess Hat Works, which produced 450 dozen hats daily by 1900 and owned its own showroom in Manhattan.